27th May 2019

 Does my website really need an SSL certificate?

+A SSL (Secure Sockets Layer) certificate encrypts the connection between a browser and your web server.
 When you land on a website which uses an SSL certificate you see a padlock next to the website address.

 A few years ago the only websites that really used SSL certificates were e-commerce websites.

-Having an SSL certificate on your website makes your customers feel like they’re in safe hands and shows that you’ve gone that extra mile to make your website safe for them to use.
+Using an SSL certificate on your website gives your customers a positive impression of your business.
+It shows that you’ve gone that extra mile to make your website safe for them to use.